marcoskirsch/nodemcu-httpserver/README.md

 * nodemcu firmware with floating point doesn't have enough memory to compile nor run the server.
 See below.

-* Binary files haven't been tested yet since luatool.py doesn't support uploading anything but text files.
+* luatool.py which is used by the makefile, doesn't support uploading binary files (yet?).
-  If anyone has any luck with this, let us know!
+  But I've successfully used [nodemcu-uploader](https://github.com/kmpm/nodemcu-uploader).
+The only thing to know is that after uploading a file, you need to file.rename() it to add the http/ prefix.

-## A note on memory usage.
+## Notes on memory usage.

    The chip is very, very memory constrained.
-If you find yourself having trouble running the server or anything beyond the most trivial scripts, then try some of the following:

-   * Use a recent build of nodemcu-firmware that supports node.compile().
+You must use a recent build of nodemcu-firmware that supports node.compile() since the server expects the helper scripts to be compiled.
-     Compiled Lua code has extension .lc and has smaller memory footprint.
-     After uploading the server code (httpserver.lua) but before running anything,
-     type:

-         node.compile("httpserver.lua")

-   * If you can't even compile the server code, then you may need a build of the firmware without floating point.
+   * If you can't compile the server code without error even after a fresh restart, then you may need a build of the firmware without floating point.
 In file nodemcu-firmware/app/lua/luaconf.h right around line 572 (line number may change in the future) add

          #define LUA_NUMBER_INTEGRAL

      Then rebuild and re-flash the firmware.
-But if you **must** have floating point numbers and run this server code, you may be out of luck.

    * Any help reducing the memory needs of the server without crippling its features are appreciated!